learn-co-curriculum/phase-3-ruby-building-applications-gems-and-bundler/README.md

-# Code Along: Using Bundler
+# Using Bundler Code-Along

 ## Objectives

-1. Learn about requiring external code libraries, called gems, in your Ruby applications.
+- Learn about requiring external code libraries, called gems, in your Ruby applications.

-2. Learn how to use Bundler and a Gemfile to manage gems and their dependencies in your applications.
+- Learn how to use Bundler and a Gemfile to manage gems and their dependencies in your applications.

-#### What are RubyGems?
+### Define Ruby Gems

 Nothing you ever write will be 100% your code.
 While you probably haven't noticed it, every day you use somebody else's code.
 You didn't write your text